Sina-Najafi/siamese_net_face_verification/README.md

 In this folder, you will find a .ipynb file that I initially used to train the model. everything is there in one notebook.

 ## How to get things done right away...
-this is an example code you can modify to instantly train this siamese network model:
+fisrt import the create_dataset, siamese_network and train functions from the python scripts then you can modify the following code to instantly train this siamese network model:

 ```
 train_data, val_data = create_dataset(anchor_dir = '/content/drive/MyDrive/bachelor_project/data/anchor',